Thursday, September 6, 2007

 In ProEXR, holding down the option (Mac) or alt (Win) keys as the file loads causes any alpha channel(s) to show up on separate layers.

-Update: In ProEXR 1.3, holding down option or alt now brings up a dialog with these import options and more.
+Update: In ProEXR 1.3, holding down shift now brings up a dialog with these import options and more.

 Under ProEXR naming conventions (see the manual), a layer named "RGBA" will save layers "R", "G", "B", and "A" in the file, but a layer "RGB" will skip the alpha.
 Then if you have a separate layer called "*A", the red channel in that layer will become "A".